mmansion/AR-Experiments/README.md

 AR-Experiments
 ==============

-Ventures in AR using the AR /Flar Toolkit, and FlarManager
+Research in AR, using the AR /Flar Toolkit, and FlarManager